nikkilr88/100-days-of-code/log.md

 # 100 Days Of Code - Log Round 2

+### Days 91 & 92:

+**Today's Progress**: Started working on a landing page for FCC Beta and continued with the bootcamp.
+I added in edit, update and delete routes to YelpCamp.

+**Thoughts:** I missed a few days, but I'm back.
+Feeling pretty good, so we'll see.

 ### Day 90 (August 31, 2017):

 **Today's Progress**: Continued working on the slider.
 I refactored the code and broke everything up into seperate files, so now I can easily add it to other projects.